GICF-E/Nightmare/README.md

 ```
 ***Note: Different enemies have different detection ranges and absolute detection thresholds.**

+### Enemy Movement
+In the FPS-Demo, the movement of all enemies is based on an optimized `A*` pathfinding algorithm using a `Navigation Mesh Agent`.
+During patrol, the enemies in the scene use the `Navigation Mesh Agent` to automatically move to their assigned patrol points.
+When an enemy is sufficiently close to a patrol point, the movement target automatically switches to the next patrol point, and this process repeats.
+When an enemy detects the player, the movement target switches to the player's real-time position.
+Once the player enters the enemy's attack range, which means the player is sufficiently close to the enemy, the enemy stops moving and initiates the attack logic.

 ### Enemy Attacks
 Enemies will stop and initiate attack routines when they enter the attack range.
 Different types of enemies have different attack damages and cooldowns.
 For zombies, the enemy will have a shorter cooldown and lesser damage; for mutants, the enemy will have a longer cooldown and significantly more damage, and mutants will have explosive particle effects when attacking.
 Players in the enemy's attack range and when the enemy is on cooldown will perform an Idle animation.

+### Enemy Damage Determination
+In the FPS-Demo, shooting at an enemy's head or body results in different damage.
+For determination, the enemy's body includes a `Mesh Collider` that is real-time baked at interval frames.
+Additionally, there is a `Sphere Collider` on the enemy's head, which is larger than the `Mesh Collider`.
+This setup allows the player's firearm raycast to detect the `Sphere Collider` before the `Mesh Collider`, prioritizing the detection of a headshot on the enemy.

 <h2 id="section5">Scene Implementation</h2>